Paris Travel Guide, France

 2) Moulin rouge

-The Moulin Rouge is the place to see a revue show where the French CanCan found the light.
-Prices start from €80 so you have to choose whether you want to do it or not.
-If not, the look on the building is already fascinating.
+The Moulin Rouge is the place to see a revue show where the French CanCan found its light.
+Prices start from €80, so you have to choose whether you want to do it or not.
+If not, the look of the building is already fascinating.

 Entrance: €80